Mary Celeste: Captain Briggs and crew

 Benjamin Briggs was born in Wareham, Massachusetts, on April 24, 1835, one of five sons of sea captain Nathan Briggs.
 All but one of the sons went to sea, two becoming captains.
 Benjamin was an observant Christian who read the Bible regularly and often bore witness to his faith at prayer meetings.
 In 1862, he married his cousin Sarah Elizabeth Cobb, and enjoyed a Mediterranean honeymoon on board his schooner Forest King.
-Two children were born: Arthur in September 1865, and Sophia Matilda in October 1870.
+Two children were born: Arthur in September 1865 and Sophia Matilda in October 1870.

 By the time of Sophia's birth, Briggs had achieved a high standing within his profession.
 He considered retiring from the sea to go into business with his seafaring brother Oliver, who had also grown tired of the wandering life.
-They did not proceed with this project, but each invested his savings in a share of a ship: Oliver invested in Julia A. Hallock, and Benjamin in Mary Celeste.
+They did not proceed with this project, but each invested his savings in a share of a ship: Oliver invested in Julia A. Hallock and Benjamin in Mary Celeste.
 (Note: Julia A. Hallock sank during a storm in the Bay of Biscay on January 8, 1873, while the Mary Celeste mystery was under discussion in Gibraltar.
-Captain Oliver Briggs went down with the ship, from which there was only one survivor.)
-In October 1872, Benjamin took command of Mary Celeste for her first voyage following her extensive New York refit, which was to take her to Genoa in Italy.
+Captain Oliver Briggs went down with the ship, from which only one person survived.)
+In October 1872, Benjamin took command of Mary Celeste for her first voyage following her extensive New York refitting, which was to take her to Genoa in Italy.
 He arranged for his wife and infant daughter to accompany him, while his school-aged son was left at home in the care of his grandmother.

 Briggs chose the crew for this voyage with care.
-First mate Albert G. Richardson was married to a niece of Winchester and had sailed under Briggs before.
+First mate Albert G. Richardson was married to a niece of Winchester's and had sailed under Briggs before.
 Second mate Andrew Gilling, aged about 25, was born in New York, and was of Danish extraction.
 The steward, newly married Edward William Head, was signed on with a personal recommendation from Winchester.
-The four general seamen were Germans from the Frisian Islands: the brothers Volkert and Boz Lorenzen, Arian Martens, and Gottlieb Goudschaal.
+The four general seamen were Germans from the Frisian Islands (brothers Volkert and Boz Lorenzen), Arian Martens, and Gottlieb Goudschaal.
 A later testimonial described them as "peaceable and first-class sailors."
 In a letter to his mother shortly before the voyage, Briggs declared himself eminently satisfied with ship and crew.
-Sarah Briggs informed her mother that the crew appeared to be quietly capable "... if they continue as they have begun".
+Sarah Briggs informed her mother that the crew appeared to be quietly capable "... if they continue as they have begun."